Registration and log in

 58. Will every participating school get a certificate and report after the Audit?

-Every participating school that completes the audit successfully will get a certificate and a performance report (for which accuracy of the report is critical to get the better analysis of your report).
+Every participating school that completes and submits the audit successfully will get a certificate based on their score and a performance report (for which accuracy of the report is critical to get the better analysis of your report).

 59. I am not receiving any emails from GSP.

 Please “unspam” us to receive the notifications and mails.
 As we send bulk mails, we tend to land in the spam folder.
 Please check your spam folder and unspam us to receive all the emails.
 You can unspam us by adding our email id: email@example.com in your email contact list.